Prashin006/react-project-birthday-buddy/README.md

 - Create a List component that holds the rendered items.
 - Create a button with functionality to clear the list.
 - Display the number of items in the list using the length property of the state variable.
 This can be rendered using plain text or added to a message or heading element.

+## How to Run the Application
+1. Clone this repository on your local machine.
+2. Open a terminal and type `npm install` to install the dependencies.
+3. Then type `npm run dev` to start the server locally on port `5173`.
+4. Open any browser and navigate to `http://localhost:5173` to view this application.
+5. Alternatively, I have deployed the application on `https://birthday-buddy-prashin.netlify.app/`.
+You can visit and checkout this as well.